Camps

 When does registration open?

-- Delaware Zoological Society Members can register for camp starting on January 28 at 10 am.
-For details, members should check for an email from the zoo sent out on January 18.
+- Delaware Zoological Society Members can register for camp starting on January 27 at 10am.
+For details, members should look for an email from the zoo that will be sent in early January.

 - For information about becoming a DZS member, please click HERE.